turingschool/curriculum/source/topics/debugging/debugging.markdown

 When debugging why `add5` failed, don't fix the value of `n` in `add5`, because then the bug still exists for `add6`.
 Go fix it at the source.

-If you keep triping and skinning your knee, the solution isn't to put on knee pads, it's to get shoes that fit.
+If you keep tripping and skinning your knee, the solution isn't to put on knee pads, it's to get shoes that fit.